giulianopz/giulianopz.github.io/about.md

 Personal blogs are my [favourite](./favourites.html) corners of the web, they are where I learn most.
 They are also the motivation for running my own blog to jot down scattered thoughts, small hacks and, more generally, everything I need to remember.
 This is my small [digital garden](https://www.petemillspaugh.com/about#this-site).

-I usually keep track of useful stuff about programming (paper textbooks and online resources) I come across in a sort of [bookmarks](https://giulianopz.github.io/programming/) collection in a GitHub repo.
+I usually keep track of some useful stuff about programming (paper textbooks and online resources) I come across in a sort of [bookmarks collection](https://giulianopz.github.io/programming/).
 The map below from my space on [Kinopio](https://blog.kinopio.club/) summarizes some of the most interesting things I plan to study for the rest of my mortal life:
 <div class="kinopio-embed" style="height: 420px; width: 100%;">
   <iframe src="https://kinopio.club/embed/?spaceId=AG0T1llADA1SFCdZtAJ1G&zoom=100" style="height: 100%; width: 100%; border: 0; border-radius: 6px;">
   </iframe>
 </div>

 Beyond programming, books and music are the things that fill my space and time.
 I'm a slow reader and I have a taste for piling up voluminous texts on the bedside table.
-As to music, I still like to dig into [Piero Scaruffi](https://www.scaruffi.com/music.html)'s album ratings.
+As to music, I qualify myself as a [scaruffian](https://www.scaruffi.com/music.html).

 ## Web Presence